React95/React95/CONTRIBUTING.md

 If you have an awesome project built with React95, you could open a pull request changing the README.md root file, adding your project at the bottom of the projects list, under [`Awesome projects`](README.md#awesome-project).

+## Reporting Issues

+If you encounter a bug or issue while using the project, please report it by creating a new issue on our GitHub page.
+When creating the issue, please include the following information:

+- A clear and concise description of the issue
+- Steps to reproduce the issue
+- Any relevant error messages or logs
+- Your operating system and version

+## Requesting New Features

+If you have an idea for a new feature or enhancement, please propose it by creating a new issue on our GitHub page.
+When proposing a new feature, please include the following information:

+- A clear and concise description of the feature
+- Use cases or scenarios where the feature would be useful
+- Any relevant design or implementation details

+The project maintainers will review and prioritize feature requests based on their feasibility, impact, and alignment with the project's goals.